National Clam Chowder DayFebruary 25, 2017 by Richard Peterson

 Delaware Clam Chowder – Consisting of fried salt pork, potatoes, diced onions and quahogs (large hard-shell calm) and clam broth.

-Hatteras Clam Chowder – Popular in the Outer Banks region of North Carolina ,this brothy version combines clams, clam juice, bacon, potatoes, onions and is thickened with a flour roux.
+Hatteras Clam Chowder – Popular in the Outer Banks region of North Carolina, this brothy version combines clams, clam juice, bacon, potatoes, onions and is thickened with a flour roux.
 It is garnished with scallions and local hot sauce.

 Minorcan Clam Chowder – A traditional St. Augustine, Florida tomato-based clam chowder with a spicy kick from a key ingredient, the datil pepper.

-New Jersey Clam Chowder – This version has a bit of skepticism about it.
+New Jersey Clam Chowder – This version has a bit of scepticism about it.
 Recipes claim it is a bit like the Long Island Clam Chowder, with the addition of Old Bay Seasoning, asparagus and sliced tomatoes.

 Rhode Island Clam Chowder – A clear-broth clam chowder with onions, potatoes, bacon and local fresh clams.